daniel-utilities/minecraft-server-scripts/README.md

-# template-vscode-project
+# minecraft-server-scripts
-Project template containing a basic VS Code setup
+Bash scripts for administering a Paper Minecraft server on Ubuntu (headless).